KLM: Europe Business Class

-Premium Comfort
+Premium Economy

-In 2022, KLM announced they would retrofit their long haul fleet to include Premium Comfort.
+In 2022, KLM announced they would retrofit their long-haul fleet to include Premium Comfort.
 Premium Comfort will be a new cabin in front of Economy Comfort, with between 21 and 28 new seats featuring a 13" touch screen, a movable leg- and footrest, 7.8 inches recline (20 cm) and up to 6.7 inches (17 cm) more pitch than Economy seats.
 Passengers in Premium Comfort can also enjoy improved food and beverage service, as well as SkyPriority benefits.

 Economy Comfort

-Economy Comfort is the premium economy class offered on all KLM and KLM Cityhopper flights.
+Economy Comfort is part of the economy class cabin offered on all KLM and KLM Cityhopper flights and provides passengers with more legroom and recline.
 Economy Comfort seats on long-haul flights have 4 in more pitch than Economy Class, a 35-36 in pitch and recline up to 7 in; double the recline of Economy.
 Economy Comfort seats on short-haul flights have 3.5 in more pitch, totaling 33.5-34.5 in, and can recline up to 5 in (40%) further.
 Except for the increased pitch and recline, seating and service in Economy Comfort is the same as in Economy Class.
-Economy Comfort is located in a separate cabin before the Economy Class; passengers can exit the aircraft before Economy passengers.
+Economy Comfort is located in the front of the Economy Class; passengers can exit the aircraft before Economy passengers.

 Economy Comfort seats can be reserved by Economy Class passengers.
 The service is free for passengers with a full-fare ticket, for Flying Blue Platinum members and Delta Air Lines SkyMiles Platinum or Diamond members.
 Discounts apply for Flying Blue Silver or Gold members, SkyTeam Elite Plus members and Delta SkyMiles members.